Pop Culture Madness!

 There is such thing as a Santa School, training Santas since 1937.

-After 4 years, on May 28, 1937, San Francisco's Golden Gate Bridge opened.
-Pedestrians were allowed a day earler, on May 27th.
+After four years, on May 28, 1937, San Francisco’s Golden Gate Bridge opened.
+Pedestrians were allowed a day earlier, on May 27th.

-The Tomb of the Unknown Soldier has been guarded every minute since midnight July 2, 1937.
+The Tomb of the Unknown Soldier has been guarded every minute since midnight on July 2, 1937.

-National Geographic published "Changing Berlin", which painted a positive portrait of the city.
-Later it was known that the author was on Goebbels' payroll, Hitler's minister of propaganda.
-The magazine also published "Imperial Rome Reborn," an article on Mussolini's Italy this year.
+National Geographic published “Changing Berlin,” which painted a positive city portrait.
+Later, it was known that the author was on Goebbels’ payroll, Hitler’s propaganda minister.
+The magazine also published “Imperial Rome Reborn,” an article on Mussolini’s Italy this year.

-Disney's Snow White became the biggest film of all time (at least until Gone With The Wind Came out in 1939.)
+Disney’s Snow White became the biggest film ever (at least until Gone With The Wind Came out in 1939.)
 The previous holder for that title was the controversial Birth of a Nation (1915).

 Hewlett-Packard was founded.
 The first big job for the young company was Disney, for Fantasia.
-Although intially a manufacturer of mesurement instruments, they entered the computer industry in the 1960s.
+Although initially a manufacturer of measurement instruments, they entered the computer industry in the 1960s.

-In 1937 the US had 42% of total global warmaking potential (ability of factories and industries to produce weapons and supplies), as much as Germany, the USSR, the UK, and Japan combined.
+In 1937, the US had 42% of total global warmaking potential (the ability of factories and industries to produce weapons and supplies), as much as Germany, the USSR, the UK, and Japan combined.
 Its economy grew 15% annually during WW2; the US ended the war with more than 50% of global GNP.

 Hector Boiardi started canning his great pasta sauce in 1937.
 You probably know him better as Chef Boyardee.

-The first emergency chocolate ration bar commissioned by the US Army was the D ration Bar.
-The Army approached Hersheys Chocolate in 1937 with 4 requirements: The bar must (1) weigh 4oz.
-(2) be high in food energy (3) withstand high temperatures & (4) taste "a little better than a boiled potato".
+The D ration Bar was the first emergency chocolate ration bar commissioned by the US Army.
+The Army approached Hershey’s Chocolate in 1937 with four requirements: The bar must (1) weigh 4oz.
+(2) be high in food energy, (3) withstand high temperatures & (4) taste “a little better than a boiled potato.”

 From the family home recipe of Giovanni and Assunta Cantisano, Ragu spaghetti sauce hit the store shelves.